petrfaitl/meet-results-converter/README.md

 -   `--standardized-dir`: Directory for standardized CSVs.
 -   `--aggregate-results`: Turn aggregate results on.
 -   `--aggregated-dir`: Directory for aggregated CSVs.
+-   `--no-bonus-points`: No bonus points are awarded.
+Only place points if they are a part of the scored results file.
+-   `--custom-bonus-points`: User can specify custom values.
+Entry of the values via a prompt.

 ### Option 2: Run Standardization Only